Reasons Employees Fight Change

 Information flow matters.
 Maintain a stream of regular and two-way communications so employees can follow the progress of the initiative, begin to see the positive results, and provide feedback.
 Welcome questions and suggestions for improvement.
 You will be able to more effectively manage objections and resistance if you are in the middle of the discussion and not kept in the dark when employees are resistant, insecure, or apathetic.

-Active involvement and collaboration is critical to change management success.
+Active involvement and culture of collaboration is critical to change management success.
 Make sure that everyone understands their role and the key interdependencies required to be successful.
 Often, success will depend upon teams working together toward the goal in a cooperative and supportive way.

 The Bottom Line